Kickboxer suffers grievous injury in ring, dies 2 days later | Law-Order

 A kickboxer from Mysuru who went into coma after suffering grievous injury at a kickboxing event in the city on July 10 has died in a private hospital, police said.

-During the event, Nikhil suffered a major blow from the rival contestant and collapsed inside the boxing ring.
+During the event, Nikhil S, 23, suffered a blow from his opponent and collapsed inside the ring.

 He was immediately rushed to a private hospital where he remained in coma for two days and succumbed to his injuries on July 12.

-The FIR was registered against one Naveen Ravishankar and the Association on a complaint by Nikhil's father Suresh P, who was also said to be a former kickboxer.
+The FIR was registered against K1 Kickboxing Association and its head coach Naveen Ravishankar on a complaint by Nikhil's father Suresh P, who is also said to be a former kickboxer.

+Suresh said in his complaint that there were many lapses committed by the organisers due to which his son died.

+He alleged that the thickness of the cushion was insufficient due to which after falling on the floor, he suffered severe head injury, which led to his death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)